ryansgot/forsuredbplugin/README.md

-    recordContainer = "com.forsuredb.provider.FSContentValues"  // The class you would like to put record information into before saving migrationDirectory = 'app/src/main/assets'                  // The assests directory for your app relative to the working directory of your build appProjectDirectory = 'app'                                 // The base directory for your app relative to the working directory of your build
+    recordContainer = "com.forsuredb.provider.FSContentValues"  // The class you would like to put record information into before saving migrationDirectory = 'app/src/main/assets'                  // The assests directory for your app relative to the working directory of your build appProjectDirectory = 'app'                                 // The base directory for your app relative to the working directory of your build fsJsonAdapterFactoryClass = 'my.json.adapter.FactoryClass'  // (optional) A class implementing FSJsonAdapterFactory used to create your own custom Gson object for Doc Store serialization/deserialization
 }
 ```